crispab/crisp-dna/_docs/how-productspace-works.md

 How are we different from a typical consulting company?

--   Product Space doesn't want to earn money from its consultants
+-   Product Space doesn't want to earn money from its Members.
--   100% freedom for all consultants (as long as they don't hurt the home)
+-   100% freedom for all consultants (as long as they don't hurt the home).
 -   Product Space has no other goal than to provide a happy home.

 How are we different from a typical network of independents?